All Episodes

 Thanks very much.

-You know, uh, this health care issue, one of the things that I've not really heard anyone discuss.
+You know, this health care issue, one of the things that I've not really heard anyone discuss, I work for a small business and I'm a manager.

-We the when people talk about the fact that, you know, the companies will offload the health insurance cost to a public option, which I think absolutely will happen.
+When people talk about the fact that, you know, the companies will offload the health insurance costs to a public option, which I think absolutely will happen.

-But one of the things that I haven't heard anyone say is that most employees at small businesses will want that to happen because the health care costs to small businesses, insurance-wise, are so ridiculously expensive because government has not allowed companies to do, you know, group buying of insurance.
+But one of the things that I haven't heard anyone say is that most employees at small businesses will want that to happen because the health care costs to small businesses, insurance-wise, are so ridiculously expensive because government has not allowed companies to do group buying of insurance.

-So you're saying that even despite what the president's saying that everybody's gonna rush to the public option, or a lot of people will El Quico, because they're all gonna think it's a better thing.
+So you're saying that even despite what the president's saying that everybody's going to rush to the public option, or a lot of people will El Quicko, because they're all going to think it's a better thing.

-It's gonna be less expensive for them initially, or they're gonna perceive it that way.
+It's going to be less expensive for them initially, or they're going to perceive it that way.

-The Heritage Foundation hired independent group to look at this, uh, the Lewin group, and they came out of the they said it's easy.
+The Heritage Foundation hired an independent group to look at this, the Lewin Group, and they came out and they said it's easy.

 Well, now it's getting serious.